Friar John's Ruminations

 sacraments.
 The are to be unambiguously ambassadors for Christ, God

-making his appeal through the
+making his appeal through them.

 For these reasons I believe the present election cannot go forward and